 CUC relies exclusively upon diesel generation to produce electricity for Grand Cayman.
 The island has neither hydroelectric potential nor inherent thermal resources, and CUC must rely upon diesel fuel imported to Grand Cayman primarily from refineries in the Caribbean and the Gulf of Mexico.
-The fuel is purchased from the Company's two fuel suppliers, Esso Cayman Ltd. ("Esso") and Cayman Islands Fuel Services Ltd. ("CIFSL"), and transported via pipeline from the suppliers' coastal terminals to CUC's centralized generating plant located on in the capital of George Town.
+The fuel is purchased from the Company's two fuel suppliers, Rubis Cayman Limited ("Rubis") and Esso Cayman Limited. ("Esso"), and transported via pipeline from the suppliers' coastal terminals to CUC's centralized generating plant located in the capital of George Town.

-CUC has a long-term secondary fuel supply contract with CIFSL entered into in November 2011 and expiring in 2012 as a continuation of the contract with Chevron Caribbean Inc. which started in 2007.
-CUC has agreed to a contract extension of the 2007 contract for the primary fuel supply contract with Esso to cover fuel supply expiring in 2012.
-In 2012 CUC expects to seek proposals for the renewal of the primary and secondary fuel supply contracts.

-In June 2010 CUC entered a five year contract for the supply of lube oil with Automotive Art, the Chevron authorized distributor of lubricants in the Cayman Islands.

-These contracts enable the Company to purchase fuel and lube oil from the suppliers on what the Company believes to be competitive terms and pricing.
+CUC has primary and secondary fuel supply contracts with Rubis and Esso entered into in 2012, with renewal options in 2014.
+Rubis was awarded the 60% share of the total fuel volume required and Esso was awarded the 40% share of the total volume of fuel required.
+CUC entered into a five year contract for the supply of lubricating oil with Automotive Art Limited, the Chevron authorized distributor of lubricants in the Cayman Islands.
+These contracts enable the Company to purchase fuel and lubricating oil from the suppliers on what the Company believes to be competitive terms and pricing.
+Both fuel and lubricating oil contracts included disaster recovery and business continuity plans in the event of foreseeable disruptions to supplies to reduce the impact on the Company's operations.